-The new Centre, to be called the Glengarry Heritage Centre, now has a dedicated room in the new Glengarry Community Hall, opened in May 2006.
+The new Centre, the Glengarry Heritage Centre, now has a dedicated room in the Glengarry Community Hall, opened in May 2006.
 The aim is to encourage an expanding archive of local history, continue to welcome visitors with Glengarry links and also to offer a service to those in search of their ‘roots’.

 PUBLICATIONS FOR SALE

 “Place Names of Glengarry and Glenquoich” by Edward C. Ellice

 A limited edition of this rare book was reprinted in 1999.

 £20 plus postage

 A small book with lively illustrations and a Gaelic translationadapted from a tale in “Place Names”.

 “Wartime in Glengarry”(published in 2006 by the local Glengarry History Society)

 local memories of two world wars with photographs.

 We also print a range of historical leaflets as a guide to the Glengarry area which we sell at the Centre and we have a small retail section selling books and cards with a selection of local maps to consult for hill walkers looking for old tracks and paths as far as Knoydart along the old road via Tomdoun to Kinlochhourn.
 Walks around Glengarry include the Great Glen Way, the Great Glen Cycle route and the Glengarry Forest Walks.
 Of local interest also is the Invergarry Station project based at the old Invergarry Station on the old railway line from Fort Augustus to Spean Bridge.